smileyenot983/reconstructor/README.md

 # what is done at the moment

-1. 2 feature extractors: SuperPoint, ORB
+1. 2 feature extractors: SuperPoint, ORB + BaseClass for possible extension
-2. 2 feature matchers: SuperGlue, Flann
+2. 2 feature matchers: SuperGlue, Flann + BaseClass for possible extension
+3. Feature filtering(based on epipolar geometry)
+4. Initial img pair choice and initial triangulation
-3. Separate class for end2end reconstruction
+5. Separate class for end2end reconstruction
+6. Img matcher(which for now assumes all images are matched)

 # todo:

+0. add 3d visualization of reconstructed points and camera positions(optionally)
-1. image matcher
+1. image matcher(apply some image retrieval, FAISS, metric learning)
-2. feature filtering(epipolar geometry)
-3. initialization(epipolar geometry) and triangulation
-4. iterative pnp + optional BA
+2. iterative pnp + optional BA
-5. global BA
+3. global BA

 # how to run